-- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2017-18 SWS initial allocations via email as soon as possible and no later than July 20, 2017. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2017-18. - Once 2016-17 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to significantly redistribute SWS funds throughout 2017-18 are not anticipated.
+- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2019-20 SWS initial allocations via email, as soon as possible, and no later than June 28, 2019. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2019-20. - Once 2018-19 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to redistribute SWS funds throughout 2019-20 are anticipated.
+We welcome requests for supplemental SWS funding once 100 percent institutional allocations have been issued.

-• Employer Match Rates
+Employer Match Rates

-• 2017-18 employer types and associated maximum reimbursement and minimum match rates will remain at 2016-17 levels, as follows:
+• 2019-20 employer types and associated maximum reimbursement and minimum match rates will remain at 2018-19 levels, as follows: